Fushimi Momoyama Castle in Kyoto

 Facts & Figures

 Fushimi Momoyama Castle, a typical hilltop castle, is located in the Fushimi district in Kyoto near the Fushimi Inari-Taisha Shrine.
 The word Momoyama stands for Peach Mountain.
 It originated from the peach trees planted around the castle.
 It was originally planned as a luxurious retirement home for the great warlord Toyotomi Hideyoshi (1536-1598).
-Best Ryokans in Kyoto Explore Ryokans in Kyoto >
+Best Ryokans in Kyoto Experience the Ultimate Japanese Hospitality at a Kyoto Ryokan.

 One of the most famous parts of the Fushimi Castle was the tea ceremony room with its walls covered with gold leaf.
 The reconstructed castle you see today is made out of concrete.
 Unfortunately, Fushimi-jo and the museum about the life of Toyotomi Hideyoshi have been closed to the public since 2003.
 The park surrounding the castle is open for visitors since 2007.
 The best time to visit this place is during the cherry blossom season in spring and during the autumn season.